baumblatt/angular-mat-baum/README.md

 an Angular Material dialog, an Angular Material bottom sheet or just a simple component.
 All type of component will have an Angular Material scss theme imported under correspond module.

+Optionally a route to the component could be created with `route` options, available for types component ou container.

 #### Flavors:

 | Option    | Description                                                 |